California Psalms

 2

-7 Flanked by two heavenly bodies, I stand on a third.
+7 Between two celestial bodies, I stand on a third.

-8 Passing from the moon’s powdered profile, my eyes roam
+8 Passing the moon’s powdered profile, my eyes roam

 to the light-emitting globe.